Will I owe Income Taxes After Foreclosure in Georgia

 For information on other situations when COD income is not taxable, including non-recourse loans, insolvency and the operation of a farm, visit IRS.gov.
 Also, please note that this article is provided for informational purposes only and should not be construed as legal or tax advice.
 You need to consult with a tax accountant or tax attorney in order to obtain advice that is specific to your individual circumstances.

-If you are considering filing bankruptcy and would like to speak to a bankruptcy lawyer in Atlanta, Georgia, contact the Law Offices of Dixon Davis, LLC at 404-593-2620 for a free initial consultation.
+If you are considering filing bankruptcy and would like to speak to a bankruptcy lawyer in Atlanta, Georgia, contact the Law Offices of Charles Clapp at 404.585.0040 for a free initial consultation.